Johvu/esx_pedcommand-mysql/README.md

 https://forum.cfx.re/t/info-invisible-or-glitched-peds-list/40748

-How to disable auto load just remote code under from client.lua
+if you want to disable just remove code under